VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 ## Bonus content

 Technically we are ready.
 All the code shown so far should get us a functional setup.
 We can now use our language servers and autocompletion.
-But there are a couple of customizations we can make.
+But there are still a couple of customizations we can make.

 ### Change diagnostic icons

 We do this using a function called `sign_define`.
-Keep in mind this not a lua function, it's vimscript.
+Keep in mind this is not a lua function, it's vimscript.
 We access it using the prefix `vim.fn`.
 To know the details of this function check the documentation: `:help sign_define`.

 Anyway, this is the code you'll need to change the sign icons.